Labcorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Other serious complications can result from an infection of the blood.
 Endocarditis, an inflammation and infection of the lining of the heart and/or of the heart valves, can result from a bloodstream infection.
 People who have prosthetic heart valves or prosthetic joints have a higher risk of a systemic infection following their surgery, although these infections are not common.

 Anyone with a weakened immune system due to an underlying disease, such as leukemia or HIV/AIDS, or due to immunosuppressive drugs such as those given for chemotherapy is at a higher risk for blood infections as their immune system is less capable of killing the microbes that occasionally enter the blood.
 Bacteria and yeasts may also be introduced directly into the bloodstream through intravenous drug use or through intravenous catheters or surgical drains.

 For blood cultures, multiple blood samples are usually collected for testing and from different veins to increase the likelihood of detecting the bacteria or fungi that may be present in small numbers and/or may enter the blood intermittently.
 This is also done to help ensure that any bacteria or fungi detected are the ones causing the infection and are not contaminants.

 Blood cultures are incubated for several days before being reported as negative.
 Some types of bacteria and fungi grow more slowly than others and/or may take longer to detect if initially present in low numbers.

-When a blood culture is positive, the specific microbe causing the infection is identified and Susceptibility Testing is performed to inform the health practitioner which antibiotics are most likely to be effective for treatment.
+When a blood culture is positive, the specific microbe causing the infection is identified and susceptibility testing is performed to inform the healthcare practitioner which antibiotics are most likely to be effective for treatment.